Glutamine

-Glutamine (Gin or Q) is an essential part of proteins when it comes to health although it is not an essential amino acid.
-In the case of illness or injury it is considered conditionally essential for the body.
+Glutamine (abbreviated as Q or Gin) is an essential part of our absorption and processing of proteins.
+When it comes to health although it is not an essential amino acid, in illness or injury it is considered conditionally essential for the body.

 More importantly, to understanding how we maintain health, Q is an essential part of nitrogen metabolism.
 This is how the bodies insurgent free radicals are subdued, arrested and exiled.
 It also is a nitrogen donor in some instances.